 If you’ve followed all the steps so far, this one should be a piece of cake.
 You know who your ideal customers are, you know what they want to see, and you know which networks they’re on.
 With this information, you should be able to post amazing content that they’ll love.
 But what exactly is content?

 There’s tons of content you can create—images, videos, blog posts, podcasts, ebooks, email courses, infographics, interviews—but the best type of content will depend on the network you’re on.
-It’s also a good idea to keep in mind the goals that you’ve set and choose content that will align with those goals.
+It’s also a good idea to keep in mind the goals that you’ve set and chosen content that will align with those goals.

 Of course, you can choose to post multiple types of content.
 That’s why it’s important to create a content mix—an approximate percentage of posts you want to make to achieve specific marketing goals.
 For example, you may decide that you want 60% of your posts to inform, educate, or entertain your audience, 20% curated from other sources, and a further 20% directly promoting your brand.